johnabil/tenancy/README.md

 Please read [Mongoose guide](docs/MONGO.md) to know in detail mongoose implementation.

-#### 4. Using Sql (with sequelize)
+#### 4. Using SQL (with sequelize)

-To make it more versatile we have added sequelize which supports multiple relational databases.
+To make it more versatile, we have added sequelize, which supports multiple relational databases.
 Read more about it here [Sequelize guide](docs/SQL.md).

-#### Column names can not be changed:
+#### Column names cannot be changed:

 ##### Tenant table/collection: